It’s time to review Pure Biology shampoo – because it’s a really popular product on Amazon.

 Compared to Reviva, it has a better formula and overall effect.

-I speak from my own experience here.
+And I can speak from my own experience here.